To either delete or void a transaction in your register

 - From the account register, click any place in the transaction that you want to void.
 If you'd like to delete two or more transactions at once, you can hold down Ctrl or Cmd while you select.

-- Click Edit and choose either Void Transaction or Delete (please see below for an explaination of their differences).
+- Click Edit and choose either Void Transaction or Delete (please see below for an explanation of their differences).

 - Click Enter.